Have you seen the most satisfying video ever?

 Flavoured milks can contain a lot of added sugars and therefore kilojoules.
 Plain, reduced-fat varieties are the better choice.
 If you choose to drink flavoured milk, select the smaller sized drinks (375 ml or less) with no added sugar.

+Replace sugary drinks with water.
 Water is the best drink for your body.
-It is essentially free from the tap, contains no kilojoules and is the best fluid for hydration.
+It is free when accessed from the tap, contains no kilojoules, and is the best fluid for hydration.

 To help you drink more water and add variety:

 - Add a squeeze of lemon or lime juice.